Missouri Employment Law

 Unlawful Employment Practices

 - It is an unlawful employment practice to because of race, color, religion, national origin, sex, ancestry, age or disability:

 - fail or refuse to hire or to discharge any individual, or otherwise to discriminate against any individual with respect to his compensation, terms, conditions, or privileges of employment,

 - limit, segregate, or classify his employees or his employment applicants in any way which would deprive or tend to deprive any individual of employment opportunities or otherwise adversely affect his status as an employee.

 Ageism, also called age discrimination, is when someone treats you unfairly because of your age.
 It can also include the way that older people are represented in the media, which can have a wider impact on the public’s attitudes.

 Discrimination in Labor Organizations

-- It is unlawful for a labor organization to exclude or to expel from its membership any individual or to discriminate in any way against any of its members or against any employer or any individual employed by an employer because of race, color, religion, national origin, sex, ancestry, age or disability of any individual.
+- It is unlawful in Missouri employment law for a labor organization to exclude or to expel from its membership any individual or to discriminate in any way against any of its members or against any employer or any individual employed by an employer because of race, color, religion, national origin, sex, ancestry, age or disability of any individual.